-I wrote what follows and shared it to G+ after reading Mandy Morbid’s acccount of her abusive relationship with Zak.
-I will likely revisit this at some point and write up more of my thoughts.
+I wrote what follows and originally shared it to G+ after reading Mandy Morbid’s acccount of her abusive relationship with Zak.
+I may revisit this post at some point and write up more of my thoughts.
 I have a lot.
-When I post things to Google+ I always share them to my private circles.
-This feels like something to share publicly.
+As more time passes I can’t be bothered to spend anymore time on Zak.

-I will update any posts that previously mention Zak’s books–there are a lot–so people are aware of my thoughts now.
-This will take a bit of time as I dig through them all and link to this page.
+I have updated any posts that previously mentioned Zak’s books–there are a lot–so people are aware of my current thoughts about Zak.

 Mandy shared a post about her relationship with Zak.
 What she describes is harrowing and terrible.
 It’s a brave post.
 She did a good thing.

 I feel bad and stupid.
 I had seen all her posts on Twitter post breakup where she allude to a lot of the stuff she writes about on her Facebook post.
 I had assumed it was just your regular messy break up.
 But honestly that was just the easier assumption to make.